apache/spark/docs/storage-openstack-swift.md

 # Dependencies

-The Spark application should include <code>hadoop-openstack</code> dependency, which can be done by including the `spark-hadoop-cloud` module for the specific version of spark used.
+The Spark application should include <code>hadoop-openstack</code> dependency, which can be done by including the `hadoop-cloud` module for the specific version of spark used.
 For example, for Maven support, add the following to the <code>pom.xml</code> file:

 {% highlight xml %}